belongtothenight/YouTube-Video-Statistic-Gathering/README.md

 # YouTube-Video-Statistic-Gathering
+## !!ATTENTION!!
+This repo is archived, and will no longer be updated.
 ## Description
 This repo can read YouTube links from markdown files on the designated local folder, gather all the links and export them into a markdown file with the links categorised internally by filename, and export gathered statistics about both the YouTube links and the process itself.